ImOnF1r3/NexusPlatformer1-WriteUp/README.md

 - Learn how to manipulate game variables using Cheat Engine.
 - Learn how to teleport within a game environment by modifying coordinates.

-# Enumeration (!)

-## Analyzing the source code (*)

-- Explain what source files you are provided with when you unzip the challenge zip file.

-Analyze the source files as much as you can so it is clear what the challenge is about.

-...

-If we look at source.py, we can see that our goal is:

-- Specify the goal of the challenge (i.e. where the flag is and how it can be accessed)
-- ...

-The basic workflow of the script is as follows:

-1. Method test() is called which then calls test1()
-2. test1() creates an object of the XXX class which initializes YYY.
-3. ...

-A little summary of all the interesting things we have found out so far:

-1. The PHP query handler does not use prepared statements.
-2. The RSA modulo is generated with a non-standard way.
-3. ...

 # Solution (!)

 ## Finding the vulnerability (*)